 Pharmaceutical Engineering Laboratory.
 This group seeks to address the drug delivery challenges associated with overcoming and subsequently penetrating physiological barriers.
 These barriers include, but are not limited to, the mucosal lining of tissues, tumor parenchyma, and the blood-brain barrier.
 This work involves a wide variety of skills involving pharmaceutical engineering and biomedical sciences such as particle formulation and engineering, physicochemical characterization of particle systems, and the development of in vitro cell models for the evaluation of these systems.
 Visit the lab’s website.

 Rhode Island Consortium for Nanoscience and Nanotechnology.
-Established by Congress, the consortium is a joint initiative between the University of Rhode Island and Brown University focuses on enhancing Rhode Island’s competitiveness in nanoscience and nanotechnology by fostering research collaboration, building infrastructure and promoting corporate investment.
+Established by Congress, the consortium is a joint initiative between the University of Rhode Island and Brown University and focuses on enhancing Rhode Island’s competitiveness in nanoscience and nanotechnology by fostering research collaboration, building infrastructure and promoting corporate investment.
 Visit the consortium’s website.

 Rhode Island Transportation Research Laboratory.
 Through interdisciplinary research in the areas of intelligent transportation infrastructure and systems for all modes of transportation, the lab seeks to better our transportation infrastructure.
 Visit the lab’s website.